jyw321/MD-Project/Standard-MD.md

 ![upload](upload-netmd.png)

+## Results ##

 * Upon retrieving the tracks, they will be saved in a subfolder under the *netmd* directory.

-SD tracks are wrapped as .aea format (in atrac1 codec) and LP2/LP4 tracks are wrapped in .wav format (in atrac3 codec).
+* **Tracks originally recorded in SP mode are wrapped as .aea format (in atrac1 codec).

+* **Tracks originally recorded in LP2/LP4 modes are wrapped in .wav format (in atrac3 codec).
 (*MediaInfo* or *ExifTool* are not able to identify the atrac1 codec.
 But *FFProbe* does; Both *MediaInfo* and *FFprobe* can identify the atract3 codec.)

-* The uploaded tracks saved in your local directory will be in this structure:
+* The uploaded tracks saved in your destination directory will be in this structure:

 ![after_upload](after_upload.png)

 * *FFprobe* shows .aea file (tracks recorded in SP mode) technical metadata like this:
 ```
  Duration: 00:00:32.72, bitrate: 292 kb/s
     Stream #0:0: Audio: atrac1, 44100 Hz, stereo, fltp, 292 kb/s
  ```

 * *MediaInfo* shows .wav (tracks recorded in LP2 and LP4 modes) technical metadata like this:
 ```
+Complete name                            : /Users/klavierwong/Downloads/Test2-SDMode-01262021/002-LP4.at3
 Format                                   : Wave
 File size                                : 258 KiB
 Duration                                 : 31 s 953 ms